 - After arriving on the landing page, the user is typically presented with an offer which they may refuse or accept, usually by completing a lead generation form or making a purchase.

-Now let’s take a look at the 11 best PPC metrics that you should pay attention to in 2021.
+Now let’s take a look at the 11 best PPC metrics that you should pay attention to.

 Conversions are one of the most important PPC metrics that digital marketers need to pay attention to when analyzing campaign performance.

 Conversions happen when someone accepts an offer on your landing page, usually by making a purchase, registering for a free trial, opting in for an e-mail newsletter, signing up for a webinar, or filling out another type of lead generation form.

 They connect directly to your campaign goals.
 If you’re not getting enough conversions, your campaign ultimately isn’t doing what you want it to do and it’s time to make changes.

 To measure conversions using Google Ads, you’ll need to open the “Tools & Settings” menu, then select “Conversions” under the Measurement sub-menu.